Protocol-based array extensions not working

 Protocol collection extensions

-Let’s extend the Person protocol a little.
-If we consider that a person should be able to have friends (seems nice), we could add a friends property to the protocol:
+Let’s extend the Person protocol.
+If we consider that a person should have friends (seems nice), we could add a friends property to the protocol:

 protocol Person {